t4rra/i-forgor/homelab/nas.md

 	1. ![[Pasted image 20231214000353.png]]
 	2. yes, this is the local address that's accessible over the internet if you have tailscale on your client
 5. you should see a new drive in your system named SeaDrive
+6. you can start uploading files to the various folders!
+> NOTE: Don't place files at the root of Seadrive, it'll get deleted!